Ndikumwe19/moze-chatbot/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section should list all the packages and frameworks used to develop the chatbot.

+* Python
+* Flask
+* Pytorch
+* Gunicorn
+* Flask SQL Alchemy
+* Language Detect/Detect Lang
+* NLTK
+* Numpy
-*
+* Psycopg2

 <p align="right">(<a href="#readme-top">back to top</a>)</p>